 \subsection{Small categories}

-A \emph{small category} \smcat{C}\! is a set $C_0$ called the objects and a set $C_1$ called the arrows with domain and codomain functions $d_0, d_1$ and composition $m$ satisfying the category axioms.
-A \emph{functor} \smcat{\arrow{F}{C}{D}} of small categories is an \emph{object part} \arrow{F_0}{C_0}{D_0} and \emph{arrow part} \arrow{F_1}{C_1}{D_1} commuting with composition and identity arrows in the standard way.
-In fact $\mathcal{F}$ is fully determined by its arrow part $F_1$, because $F_0$ is determined by the effect of $F_1$ on identity arrows.
+A \emph{small category} \smcat{C} is a set $C_0$ called the objects and a set $C_1$ called the arrows with domain and codomain functions $d_0, d_1$ and composition $m$ satisfying the category axioms.
+A \emph{functor} \smcat{\arrow{F}{C}{D}} of small categories is an \emph{object part} \arrow{F_0}{C_0}{D_0} and \emph{arrow part} \arrow{F_1}{C_1}{D_1} preserving composition and identity arrows.
+In fact $\mathcal{F}$ is fully determined by its arrow part $F_1$.

 For any small categories \smcat{B,C} there is a small category \smcat{B^C} of all functors \clarrow{\smcat{C}}{\smcat{B}}, with natural transformations as arrows~\citep[pp.~40--42]{CfWM}.
-The functors can be represented by suitable functions \clarrow{C_1}{B_1} between the sets of arrows, so the set of all functors appears as a subset of the function set $B_1^{C_1}$\!.
-Natural transformations are certain functions \clarrow{C_0}{B_1} from objects of \smcat{C} to arrows of \smcat{B}, so the set of them appears as a subset of the function set $B_1^{C_0}$\!.
-The defining conditions of these subsets are equations between given objects and arrows and thus are $\Delta_0$.
+If functors are represented by their arrow parts then the set of all functors appears as a subset of the function set $B_1^{C_1}$.
+Natural transformations are certain functions \clarrow{C_0}{B_1} from objects of \smcat{C} to arrows of \smcat{B}, so they form a subset of the function set $B_1^{C_0}$.